Coachford: War of Independence and Civil War period

+Later development

+By the 1950s, a vocational school was established in the area.
+This school, known today as Coachford College (or sometimes referred to as Coachford Community College), operates under the patronage of the Cork Education and Training Board (ETB).
+The 2011-15 Aghabullogue-Coachford-Rylane Community Council commissioned URS Consultants to draw up a Village Design Statement (VDS) for the three villages in 2012.
+As of 2026, a new social housing development was under construction in Coachford.

 Sites

-Close to Coachford is Mullinhassig Waterfall.
-It is about 3 mi west of Coachford just off the Macroom Road.
+Approximately 3 mi west of Coachford, off the Macroom Road, is Mullinhassig Waterfall.
 About 1 mi south of Coachford on the road to Bandon is Rooves Bridge, constructed over the River Lee in the 1950s to replace the old bridge which was submerged due to the building of the hydroelectric dam at Inniscarra about 6 mi down river.
 Rooves Bridge is the longest bridge spanning the River Lee.

 Sport and community

-The village is the home of Aghabullogue GAA, best known for capturing Cork's first hurling All-Ireland title in 1890 when they defeated Castlebridge, Wexford in the final.
+The village is the home of Aghabullogue GAA, best known for capturing Cork's first All-Ireland hurling title in 1890.
+The area is also home to an association football (soccer) club.

 A local amateur drama group, the Coachford Players, was established in 1987 and performs a full-length play each year.

-The village is also home to a tennis club, soccer club, a pub, and a Centra.